 Yes, certain property avoids probate.
 This includes jointly held property including bank accounts.
 Property named in a trust avoids probate as well.
 Property that passes by an effective beneficiary form also avoids probate.

-With proper planning, you may indeed avoid probate entirely.
+With proper planning, it is possible to avoid probate entirely.

 Joint tenancy with right of survivorship applies to any couple who owns property together, regardless of marital status, so long as each person owns an equal share in said property.